 We are extremely grateful to The Esmée Fairbairn Collections Fund – delivered by the Museums Association, for its generous support in making this project possible.

-For further information and/or to make a booking contact Victoria.Grant@manchester.ac.uk
+Sessions are fully funded and FREE, for further information and/or to make a booking contact Victoria.Grant@manchester.ac.uk